 A: Freshman room assignments are not determined on a first-come, first-served basis, and are made without regard to race, creed, color, or sexual orientation.
-Freshman applications received after June 1 will be accepted and guaranteed throughout the summer, but applicants will not be able to select roommates or room type preferences.
+Freshman applications received for fall after June 1 will be accepted and guaranteed throughout the summer, but applicants will not be able to select roommates or room type preferences.

 Some students are assigned to housing based on their Living Learning Community.
 Most students are assigned based on a randomly assigned lottery number.

-A: Some students mutually request each other as roommates on the Housing application.
+A: Some students mutually request each other as roommates on the housing application.
 In all other situations, we use a roommate matching system and lifestyle questionnaire in order to determine the most compatible roommate.
 It is important that students respond honestly to the questionnaire, as it will have the greatest impact on their housing assignment.

 A: At the University of Delaware, there are various housing options to accommodate dietary, medical, and physical needs for students.
 We understand that there are circumstances where particular requests and accommodations need to be considered.